-Verizon planning to expand LTE to 400 markets by year's end, says rest of 2012 smartphones will be 4GAlex Wagner - Senior News Editor
+Verizon planning to expand LTE to 400 markets by year's end, says rest of 2012 smartphones will be 4GAlex Wagner - Deputy Managing Editor, News Desk

 Earlier this month we saw Verizon expand its LTE network to new markets, and at the time Big Red said that its LTE coverage was available in around 200 cities across the U.S. That's a pretty respectable number, but Verizon Wireless CTO David Small has told Dow Jones Newswires that his carrier intends to double that by the end of 2012.
 "By the end of the year, our plan is to be in at least 400 markets across the country," Small said, adding that Alaska would be the only state without any Verizon LTE by the time 2013 rolls around.
 (Sorry, Alaska.)
 Small added that Verizon plans to cover 260 million Americans with 4G LTE by 2013.

 All of those Verizon customers that will be freshly-covered by 4G (as well as users in existing LTE markets) won't have to worry about a lack of LTE handsets, as Verizon told Dow Jones that during the remainder of 2012, it will only introduce smartphones with 4G LTE connectivity.
 The carrier didn't offer details on specific devices, but Dow Jones points out that that statement seems to suggest that the next iPhone will include LTE connectivity, a move that wouldn't come as a total shock since Apple's new iPad features LTE support for both Verizon and AT&T.